Single Sign-on password expiry

-Your Single Sign-on password will expire in two circumstances:
+Your single sign-on (SSO) password will expire in two circumstances:

 • Automatically after a year.
 You will start to get reminders three weeks before your password is due to expire.
 You can change your password more regularly and must do so if you think someone else has seen your password.